krevanth/FreeAHB/README.md

 Enter the project's root directory and enter one of the following commands:

-`make sim` will run the included test and open the VCD in GTKWave.
-Simulation files are created in the `obj` directory.
+`make sim` will run the included test and generate a VCD file.

+`make waves' will open the VCD in GTKWave.

-`make clean` will remove the `obj` directory created due to the above.
+`make clean` will remove the `obj` directory.

-`make lint` will run linting on the RTL.
+`make lint` will run linting on the RTL using Verilator and SVLint.